biocore/qiime/doc/scripts/pick_otus.rst

 	-u, `-`-suffix_length
 		Suffix length when using the prefix_suffix otu picker [default: 50] -z, `-`-enable_rev_strand_match
-		Enable reverse strand matching for uclust clustering, will double the amount of memory used. [default: False]
+		Enable reverse strand matching for uclust otu picking, will double the amount of memory used. [default: False] -a, `-`-presort_by_abundance_uclust
+		Presort sequences by abundance for uclust otu picking. [default: False] -A, `-`-optimal_uclust
+		Pass the --optimal flag to uclust for uclust otu picking. [default: False]

 **Output:**